Popov77/EDiPOP/README.md

 **Delay** Amount of time it takes for the app to start, default is **3** seconds
 **Ip Extension** Staring screen view, default is **/0**

+**NOTE!** Adhere to this procedure to guarantee the app operates at its best.
+1. Activate your hotspot sharing
+2. Turn on ignition/crank engine
+3. Launch the app once the engine is running

 ![Screenshot_20231115_120046_EDiPOP_55](https://github.com/Popov77/EDiPOP/assets/59052047/888b623d-eefa-46dd-bd2c-3ca777d77c5a)

 # microSD